Coral Guardian: Protecting and Restoring Coral Reefs

 You can support Coral Guardian in several ways:

-Adopt a Coral : Help restore reefs by adopting a piece of coral.
+Adopt a coral : Participate in reef restoration by adopting a piece of coral.

-Participate in events : Discover the exhibits to learn more about the importance of coral reefs.
+Participate in the events : Discover the exhibitions to learn more about the importance of coral reefs.